dagu-org/dagu/docs/source/config.rst

 Environment Variables
 ----------------------

-The following environment variables can be used to configure the Dagu.
+The following environment variables can be used to configure the DAGU.
 Default values are provided in the parentheses:

 - ``DAGU_HOST`` (``127.0.0.1``): The host to bind the server to.
 - ``DAGU_PORT`` (``8080``): The port to bind the server to.